Raleigh Drunk Driving Accident Lawyer

-- Lost Wages — A settlement or verdict may include compensation to make up for lost wages if you’ve been forced to miss work as a result of the drunk driving accident.
+- Lost Wages — A settlement or verdict from a personal injury claim may include compensation to make up for lost wages if you’ve been forced to miss work as a result of the drunk driving accident.

 - Loss of Future Income — You may also be able to recover compensation to make up for lost future earning potential if you are unable to return to your previous job as a result of your injuries.

 - Pain and Suffering — Emotional injury can also be compensated in personal injury cases.
 This may also include compensation for loss of consortium (loss of companionship or sexual relations with a spouse) or permanent scarring and disfigurement.